Ola-Daniel/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Hi, My name is Daniel Ola-olorun.
 I am a Cloud Engineer and Security Professional currently living in Nigeria.
-I love to explore the intersection of Cloud technology, Cyber-security, Privacy and the society.
+I love to explore the intersection of cloud technology, cyber-security, privacy and the society.

 Occasionally, I write on how the evolution of technology affects our daily lives.
 When I'm not reading about the latest cyberattack or writing an article, I spend most of my time editing vidoes, writing software or reading a good book.
 I also enjoy solving machines on hackthebox.eu and tryhackme.com.